 Decanter is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more

-Fall in love with our selection of fresh, fruity and elegant pink gins.
-Julie Sheppard explains what pink gin is and recommends top bottles to try and buy.
+Fall in love with our selection of fresh, fruity and elegant pink gins this Valentine's Day.
+Julie Sheppard explains what pink gin is, how it tastes and recommends top bottles for your spirits shelf.

 What is pink gin?